 A much better method to stop night terrors

-Fortunately a physician, Dr. Rink and an engineer, Varun Boriah at Stanford University have invented a device to help tired parents.
+Fortunately a physician, Dr. Rink and an engineer, Varun Boriah at Stanford University have invented a device to help tired parents on how to stop night terrors.
 Dr. Rink knew all abut night terrors as his sister suffered from them and disturbed the neighbors so much that they threatened to call the police!

 Basically, they have developed a vibrating white pod and app.
 It takes cares of gently moving the child into a more restful and healthy sleep before the critical moment when a night terror might strike.
 The device is called the Lully Sleep Guardian.
 They tried it out with 150 children when trialling it for over 10,000 nights.
 They found that they were getting a 90% reduction in their night terrors overall.